World leaders return to UN with focus on pandemic, climate

 Out of 5.7 billion doses of coronavirus vaccines administered around the world, only 2% have been in Africa.
 Biden will host a virtual meeting from Washington with leaders and chief executives on Wednesday that aims to boost the distribution of vaccines globally.

-Demonstrating US COVID-19 concerns about the UN gathering, Biden will be in New York only for about 24 hours, meeting with Guterres on Monday and making his first UN address on Tuesday, directly after Bolsonaro.
+Speaking to CNN on Sunday, Guterres pointed to Biden's efforts and an International Monetary Fund proposal to create a $50 billion vaccine program for poorer countries as "positive signs" rich countries were starting to tackle vaccine inequity.
+"But let's be clear: all this is too little, too late," he added.
+Demonstrating US COVID-19 concerns about the U.N. gathering, Biden will be in New York only for about 24 hours, meeting with Guterres on Monday and making his first U.N. address on Tuesday, directly after Bolsonaro.

 Comments